Quantum error detection in qubit-resonator star architecture: Introduction

-To enable scalable qubit- and gate-count-efficient encoding of superconducting qubits with color and qLDPC codes, increased connectivity is needed.
-We report quantum error detection with a star topology QPU featuring a resonator, as a central computational element, connected to six transmon qubits via tunable couplers~\cite{deneb}.
-This topology increases the connectivity between qubits in a sense that there is an element which is coupled to more than four neighbors.
-We demonstrate logical error detection by encoding two logical qubits with the \fourtwotwo{} code.
-We describe the circuit, characterize the stabilizer and use the classical shadow technique~\cite{Huang2020,elben_review} to measure the quality of the logical state encoding.
-We then repeat the error detection cycle to measure the logical state decay.
-Finally, we encode a logical Bell state in the two logical qubits.
+To demonstrate the quantum error correction potential of the \DHex{} architecture, we perform an error detection experiment with a device featuring a single star.
+We demonstrate logical error detection by encoding two logical qubits with the \fourtwotwo{} code in a six-qubit-star QPU.
+To start, we describe the error detection scheme in Sec.~\ref{sec: code and circuit}, characterize the stabilizer code in Sec~.~\ref{sec:stabilizer tomo}, and use the classical shadow technique~\cite{Huang2020,elben_review} to measure the quality of the logical state encoding in Sec.~\ref{sec:tomography}.
+We then repeat the error detection cycle to measure the logical state decay in Sec.~\ref{sec:logical error rate}.
+To take it further, we measure the decay of a logical two-qubit Bell state in Sec.~\ref{sec:bell}.
+We finally conclude on the performance of the error detection scheme in Sec.~\ref{sec:conclusion}.